owebeeone/datatrees/README.md

-markdown:datatrees/README.md
 # Datatrees

 A wrapper to Python's dataclasses for simplifying class composition with automatic field injection, binding, self-defaults and more.

-Datatrees is particularly useful when composing a class from other classes or functions in a heirarchical manner where fields from classes deeper in the hierarchy need to be propagated as root class parameters.
-The boilerplate code for such a composition is often error prone and difficult to maintain.
-The impetutus for this library came from building hierarchical 3D models where each node in the hierarchy collected fields from nodes nested in the hierarchy.
-Using datatree, almost all the boilerplate management of model parameters was eliminated resulting in a clean and maintainable 3D model classes.
+Datatrees is particularly useful for composing a class from other classes or functions in a hierarchical manner, where fields from classes deeper in the hierarchy need to be propagated as root class parameters.
+The boilerplate code for such a composition is often error-prone and difficult to maintain.
+The impetus for this library came from building hierarchical 3D models where each node in the hierarchy collected fields from nodes nested deeper in the hierarchy.
+Using datatrees, almost all the boilerplate management of model parameters was eliminated, resulting in clean and maintainable 3D model classes.

 ## Installation